arapada/cse15l-lab-reports/index.md

 ![Image](Screenshot(3).png)

 Under **Addtional Accounts**, there should be a course-specific account that has the course name, number and term.
 For example, *cs15lsp23*.
+You should be able to reset your password for that account teehee.